-The researcher developed a standard model in this study based on the production function of Cobb Douglas (Cobb-Douglass Production Function), according to the standard model by the following economic indicators: The researcher calculated measures of central tendency and measures of dispersion standard deviations with (the lowest value and the highest value) for the variables of the study, it had been using the method of least squares (OLS) to estimate the parameters of a function the average size of the credit facilities granted to local authorities through data Time Series (Time Series Data) to estimate model parameters, and presented according to the study hypotheses.
+The study relied on the analytical method (ISO) and the researcher based on the Cobb Douglas production (Cobb-Douglass Production Function) after adjusted to fit objectives of the variables for the study, were presented the results according to the study hypothesis, which stipulates that "no statistically significant effect of the financial indicators for Development Bank of towns and villages the size of the credit facilities granted to local authorities "with four hypotheses.
+The researcher calculated measures of central tendency and measures of dispersion standard deviations with (the lowest value and the highest value) for the variables of the study, it had been using the method of least squares (OLS) to estimate the parameters of a function the average size of the credit facilities granted to local authorities through data Time Series (Time Series Data) to estimate model parameters, and presented according to the study hypotheses.